PCigales/GPXTweaker/README.md

   - mouse wheel to scroll the map vertically
   - shift + mouse wheel to scroll the map horizontally
   - ctrl + mouse wheel to zoom in or out
-  - alt + mouse wheel to switch to the next or previous point
+  - alt + mouse wheel to switch to the next or previous point or segment